ThyGreg/myip/README.md

 # compile for your system
 1. Install python3
 2. Install python3-pip
-3. Run 'pip install pyinstaller'
+3. Run 'pip3 install pyinstaller' (if 'pip3' was not found, try 'pip' instead)
 4. Go into the script directory
 5. Run 'pyinstaller -F myip.py'
-6. The executable for your os will be saved in the 'dist' folder ;)
+6. The executable for your OS will be saved in the 'dist' folder ;)